memfault/interrupt/_posts/2019-07-03-get-to-most-out-of-the-linker-map-file.md

 That's annoying! `atoi` is such a simple function...
 But as we have seen, it takes more Flash than we would expect using `libc_nano.a`.

 Let's try to to implement our own version of `atoi`, it's not that difficult after all.
-Here is the result after compilation:
+Here is the result after compilation (config `CUSTOM_ATOI`):

 ```
     Linking target: _build/nrf52840_xxaa.out